Volunteer in the Canary Islands, Spain

 But, too many feet treading the island and its beaches means that the natural biodiversity is interrupted by an influx of tourism, boat traffic, overfishing and excess waste on the island shores.

-That’s why GVI works collaboratively with local organisations to monitor and curb the effects of tourism on these natural environments, and contribute to dolphin and whale conservation in the area.
+That’s why GVI works collaboratively with local organisations to contribute to dolphin and whale conservation in the area.
 And our programs are aligned with the objectives set out in the United Nations Sustainable Development Goals (UN SDGs).

 GVI’s conservation efforts are also led by our badge of ethics, which represents our commitment to responsible and ethical best practices in all of our projects.